 A life-threatening bleed from a damaged airway may also occur but is rare.

 The outlook for people where bronchiectasis is part of another condition depends on the underlying cause.
+Generally it gets a little bit worse as you get older, but if you follow treatment plans then you should be able to stop it getting much worse.

 Did you find this information useful?